liquidprompt/liquidprompt/docs/overview.rst

 If you don't like Liquid Prompt's design, you may be interested in one of those popular prompts:

 - `Starship <https://starship.rs/>`_: focused on showing development contexts.
 Probably the largest set of detected languages.
-- `Spaceship <https://spaceship-prompt.sh/>`_: similar spirit to Starship (with a little bit fewer features), but only for Zsh.
+- `Spaceship <https://spaceship-prompt.sh/>`_: similar spirit to Starship (with a few fewer features), but only for Zsh.
-- `Oh-My-Posh <https://ohmyposh.dev/>`_: tries to support a little bit of everything, and thus does not really shine at something.
+- `Oh-My-Posh <https://ohmyposh.dev/>`_: tries to support a little bit of everything, and thus does not really shine at anything.
 Only for Zsh.
 - `Powerlevel10k <https://github.com/romkatv/powerlevel10k>`_: the most popular on Github, focused on fancy theming, but to the expense of the UX.
+Only supports Zsh.
 - `Powerline <https://github.com/powerline/powerline>`_: primarily a daemon-based status line generator, hence with good support for latency-expensive features.
 Probably the largest feature set for various services status.
 - `Pure <https://github.com/sindresorhus/pure>`_: quite popular, despite focusing on being minimalist (only supports Zsh, Git, and a few shell features).